Information and guidance on which type of visa will be required for the Summer School.

 Will I receive a visa support letter?

 Yes.
 Once you have received an offer of a place by email and paid for your Summer School tuition fees (either a deposit or full payment), we will provide you with a Summer School visa support letter which can be used to apply for your visa.
 We will send this automatically by email.
+We start to send these out from February onwards (you cannot apply any more than 3 months before you intend to travel).

 We will ask you to choose your accommodation preference when paying for tuition fees as this will be stated on your support letter.
-We advise you to wait until you receive your visa before paying for your accommodation just in case you receive visa refusal as the accommodation team are unable to offer refunds.
+We advise you to wait until you receive your visa before paying for your accommodation just in case you receive visa refusal, as the accommodation team are unable to offer refunds.

 Where do I apply?